Google+ FAQ for administrators

-The Hangouts feature is included with Google+ and provides multi-user video conferencing with coworkers or other Google+ users in your circles.
-Hangouts provide screen sharing and integrate with Google Docs for collaborative editing.
+The Hangouts feature is included with Google+ for Work and provides multi-user video conferencing with coworkers or other Google+ users in your circles.
+Hangouts provide screen sharing and integrate with Google Drive for collaborative editing.
 Learn more

-Hangouts On Air let users broadcast a hangout, making them ideal for large presentations, demonstrations, or lectures.
+Hangouts On Air let users broadcast a Hangouts video call, making them ideal for large presentations, demonstrations, or lectures.
 Learn more

 Google+ Events let users schedule events in Google+ and allow attendees to contribute photos in a shared album.
 Learn more

 Yes, your users can use Google+ on mobile devices, using either a native app or a mobile web browser.
 Learn more